uNetworking/uWebSockets/uWebSockets/README.md

 });
 ```
 ### C++
-The native interface is reccommended for maximum performance and memory scaling.
-Reference the examples folder for threading and load balancing examples.
-Documentation has not been written yet, but it is soon to come.
-For now, please reference the header file.
+For maximum performance and memory scaling the native interface is recommended.
+Look in the examples folder for threading and load balancing examples.
+There is no documentation written yet but a bright person like you will have no problem just reading the header file.
 ```c++
 int main()
 {